Policy Advisor, Office of Native Affairs and Policy, Federal Communications Commission

 Porter began his career with U.S. Senator Jim Talent and has served in leadership positions on several high-profile campaigns and party organizations in California and across the country, including two presidential campaigns.
 He has managed multi-million dollar budgets, led fundraising efforts that have raised hundreds of thousands of dollars for clients, testified before state legislatures on policy issues and serves in the leadership of a diverse group of organizations and boards.

-Director of Technology, Southern California Tribal Chairmen’s Association (SCTCA); Director of the Tribal Digital Village (TDVNet) Network/Initiative
+Director of Technology, Southern California Tribal Chairmen’s Association (SCTCA) and Director, Tribal Digital Village (TDVNet) Network/Initiative

 Ernie Rasmussen, Citizen of the Oneida Nation of Wisconsin, is currently serving as the Executive Director for Bigfoot Communications of the Confederated Tribes of the Colville Reservation.
 Among his duties is to marry broadband infrastructure investments with much needed broadband services while balancing digital equity services in a green field broadband development.
-Mr. Rasmussen has spent his entire 30-year career in service to Tribes, including as Tribal Liaison at the Washington State Department of Commerce, Digital Equity Manager at the Washington State Broadband Office, Senior Planner of Economic Development for the Colville Tribes, Executive Director of a 501c3 on the Spokane Indian Reservation, a College Math Instructor at a Tribal College, and a GED instructor.
+Mr. Rasmussen is currently serving as the Vice Chair (delegate) to the FCC Intergovernmental Advisory Committee.
+He is an experienced panelist on a number of Tribal Economic Development issues, most recently as it is related to Broadband and its impacts, both positive transformations and as cautionary challenges, in Indian Country.
+Mr. Rasmussen works closely with a number of national level policy development orgs, including the Fiber Broadband Association as a Policy Committee member and Tribal Committee Co-Chair; the Schools Hospitals and Libraries Broadband Coalition, sponsoring a Tribal Member Board Rep through Bigfoot Communications and the Colville Tribes; Golden State Net as a Tribal voice on the Board of Advisors; working closely with Public Knowledge as an advocate for greater Tribal opportunity in Federal Telecomm Policy Development; a driving force behind the development of the Inland Northwest Tribal Broadband Coalition working to share resources to strengthen member Tribes; and 2025 Innovator Award Winner at the North Central Washington Tech Alliance.
+Mr. Rasmussen continues to work to inform Federal Policy in support to Tribal Sovereignty, Tribal Opportunity, and Tribal Rights to Self Determine on many fronts.
+Ernie has spent his entire 30-year career in service to Tribes, including as Tribal Liaison at the Washington State Department of Commerce, Digital Equity Manager at the Washington State Broadband Office, Senior Planner of Economic Development for the Colville Tribes, Executive Director of a 501c3 on the Spokane Indian Reservation, a College Math Instructor at a Tribal College, and a GED instructor.
 He currently serves on many national and regional boards and committees, always serving to remind his colleagues of the importance of partnership with Tribal communities.
-His wife, Amy is a Spokane Tribal member and together they have 3 beautiful and supremely talented daughters and one very very cool 4-year-old grandson offering a chance to relive the amazing age of dinosaurs, race cars, and bugs!
+His wife, Amy is a Spokane Tribal member and together they have 3 beautiful and supremely talented daughters and two amazing grandchildren offering a 7th Generation perspective to all things Rasmussen Family.

 Co-Founder and Lead Architect First Languages AI Reality at Mila/IndigiGenius